Switzerland's participation in the multilateral development banks

 The AsDB was set up to support the poorer countries of the Asia and Pacific region and improve living conditions there.
 It aims to achieve integrated and environmentally sound growth as well as regional cooperation and integration.

 With the Asian Development Fund (AsDF), the AsDB has a separate lending window that provides the poorest developing countries non-repayable grants.

 Switzerland shares a constituency with Belgium, France, Italy, Portugal and Spain, jointly holding one seat on the Board of Directors.
 In addition to the institutional cooperation on the Board of Directors, Switzerland and the AsDB also cooperate on operational interventions.
 Switzerland’s medium-term objectives are as follows:

 promoting conflict-sensitivity in AsDB’s operations and policies.Increasing effectiveness, especially in the water sector.

-The Bank’s activities focus on sustainable infrastructure projects in transportation, energy and water supply, as well as on the development of rural areas and agriculture in Asia.
+The AIIB’s activities focus on sustainable infrastructure projects in Asia in transportation, energy and water supply, as well as on urban development and digitalisation.
 It utilises its own resources and mobilises public capital and private investors.
 The Bank grants loans, issues guarantees and invests in equity capital.

 The IDB is the largest multilateral source of financing for development projects in Latin America and the Caribbean (LAC).
 It works to reduce poverty and social inequalities in the LAC region and to promote sustainable economic growth.